What does OneSky do?

 How can I support your work at the orphanage where my child once lived?

 If OneSky supports a national model center at your child’s orphanage, you can target a donation of any size to that orphanage.
 Simply Contact Us to talk about directing your donation to a specific orphanage.
-If OneSky does not operate a program in your child’s orphanage, we suggest that you earmark your donation for the National Training Plan, a cooperative effort with the Chinese government that is enabling OneSky to train child welfare workers all over China.
+If OneSky does not operate a programme in your child’s orphanage, we suggest that you earmark your donation for the National Training Plan, a cooperative effort with the Chinese government that is enabling OneSky to train child welfare workers all over China.

 We are planning a trip to China—can we visit an orphanage?